 Can you adopt without a home study?

 The short answer is no. Even if you are going through a private agency to adopt, all states still require the completion of a background check and a home study.
 The longer answer is the processes for home studies vary from state to state.
 For example, some states have stricter requirements when it comes to background checks and previous criminal charges excluding prospective families from completion.
-Tennessee requires a home study be done every six months, as opposed to Arkansas, Colorado, and Alaska who require it be completed annually.
+Tennessee requires a home study to be done every six months, as opposed to Arkansas, Colorado, and Alaska who require it to be completed annually.
 It is best to visit websites for your specific state.
-Here are a few great resources you can check out that will allow you to search by your specific state and see its requirements.
+Here is a great resource you can check out that will allow you to search by your specific state and see its requirements.

 What documents will you need for a home study?

 Be prepared for your home study by making a checklist of every document you will need to supply for your home study.
 Marriage licenses, birth certificates, driver’s licenses, pet records, social security numbers, income tax returns, pay stubs, W-2s, up-to-date health statements, character witnesses, and autobiographical statements are common requirements.
 People often think they will not be approved if they are not rich.
 Some families can be receiving assistance of some kind and still be approved for placement.
 Health statements showing up-to-date vaccines, medical reports, or doctor’s opinions on the mental health of their patients.
 If you have struggled with any kind of mental health condition, your doctor or therapist may be required to attest to whether or not they feel you are healthy enough to parent.
 Character witness letters are just as important.
 Consider asking for testimonials from your friends, family, boss or supervisor, pastor, neighbor, or co-workers.
-Some states require you provide a list of references while other states ask you to present letters.
+Some states require you to provide a list of references while other states ask you to present letters.
 It doesn’t hurt to have these prepared either way with their contact information.
 Autobiographical statements are also very important.
 Make sure to take time and ponder this with great consideration.
 This letter is to give an important look into who you are as a couple or a parent.
 Consider it your life story with reliving who you are now and what has brought you here: childhood, high school, colleges, relationships, infertility, jobs or careers, family, etc. Be detailed and reflective in your accounts.

 What will happen during the home inspection?